Tracheostomy Tube or Stoma: Your New Airway

 If you have a stoma

-If your larynx was removed during surgery, you’ll continue to breathe through the hole in your throat.
-This hole is called a stoma or permanent tracheostomy.
-It's important that you and those who care for you know that this is your only airway.
-In a medical emergency, healthcare providers won't be able to put in a breathing tube through your nose or mouth.
-You’ll be shown how to care for your stoma.
-Support groups can help you adjust to having a new airway.
-And you can return to work, family life, and many of the activities you enjoyed before surgery.
+Your larynx may have been removed during surgery.
+If so, you’ll continue to breathe through the hole in your throat.
+This hole is called a stoma.
+It's also called a permanent tracheostomy.
+Tell those who care for you that this is your only airway.
+In a medical emergency, a breathing tube can't be put in through your nose or mouth.
+You will be shown how to care for your stoma.
+Support groups can help you get used to having a new airway.
+And you can return to work, family life, and many of the activities you did before surgery.

 You will need follow-up visits for your tracheostomy and its care.

-- Small amount of bleeding, that stops promptly, from the tube or stoma
+• A small amount of bleeding, that stops promptly, from the tube or stoma.

 Call 911